vsbogd/language-learning/pipeline.md

 multiple named entries, only `title` is mandatory and should be assigned a text string.
 HTMLFileDashboard class instances may handle `col_span` and `row_span` attributes.

+### Multiple Pipeline File Access
+In the latest version multiple processes file access made available.
+Now you can configure two `.json` configuration files to populate the same dash board file table.
+You have to create each `.json` with exactly the same dashboard definition including file name and dimentions.
+You have to add `"multi_access": true` to allow multiple processe to write the same text file.
+If you do that the process checks if the file is already exists and if it does it locks it for exclusive use, read it, update read table with its own latest results, saves it and unlocks the file.